Skip to main content

 In some child abuse or neglect cases, the offending parent may temporarily have to report to a social worker.
 One example is a mother leaving a child in the car while making a quick grocery stop.

 Children in imminent danger of abuse are usually removed and placed temporarily in a foster home.
-They will live there until authorities determine their caregivers or home are safe for the child to return.
+This term can refer to residential facilities, emergency shelters, group homes, or supervised independent living arrangements.
+The child will live there until authorities determine the caregivers and home are safe for the child to return.

 In extreme cases where home life is not safe again, the child may be permanently removed from the home.
 They will be placed for long-term foster care or adoption with another family.